Sacred as Structure (SAS)

 Abstract

-Keywords: meta-consciousness · dissociative persistence · constraint analysis · contemplative traditions · Vedanta · Buddhism · Kabbalah · analytic idealism · sacred · structural convergence
+Keywords: meta-consciousness · dissociative persistence · constraint analysis · supra-reflexive self-knowing · Plotinus · contemplative traditions · Vedanta · Madhyamaka · Kabbalah · analytic idealism · sacred · structural convergence

 What This Essay Does and Does Not Establish